Living Sacrifice

-Living Sacrifice is an American Christian metal band formed in Little Rock, Arkansas in 1989.
+Living Sacrifice is an American Christian metal band formed in Little Rock, Arkansas, in 1989.
 The band has released eight studio albums, out of which the first three were recorded under R.E.X.
-Records with their original vocalist Darren Johnson as a more thrash metal and death metal oriented band.
+Records with their original vocalist Darren Johnson, starting off as thrash metal, followed by death metal.
 The band evolved into a groove metal and metalcore style beginning with Reborn (1997) under Solid State Records with the original guitarist Bruce Fitzhugh on vocals.
 In 2003, the group disbanded due to other projects and later their label, Solid State, released their best-of album, In Memoriam (2005).
 In 2008, Living Sacrifice reformed and released a two-song digital only single called Death Machine.
 They then began working on The Infinite Order which was released on January 26, 2010.
 Lance Garvin and Bruce Fitzhugh are the two remaining original members.